lytexdev/Seal-Pi/README.md

 # Seal-Pi

 ## Overview
-Seal-Pi is a Flask-Vue based web-application developed for RaspberryPi to display camera footage and soon more.
+Seal-Pi is a Flask-Vue based web-application developed for RaspberryPi's to display camera footage and soon more.

+## Features
+- User Management
+- 2-Factor-Authentication (TOTP)
+- Security Camera

 ## Installation
 ***There will be soon a docker-compose setup***